Automattic/knox/Readme.md

       req.end(buf);
     });

+By default the _x-amz-acl_ header is _public-read_, meaning anyone can __GET__ the file.
+To alter this simply pass this header to the client request method.
+Note that the field name __MUST__ be lowercase, do not use 'X-Amz-Acl' etc, as this will currently result in duplicate headers (although different case).

+    client.put('/test/Readme.md', { 'x-amz-acl': 'private' });

 ### GET

 Below is an example __GET__ request on the file we just shoved at s3, and simply outputs the response status code, headers, and body.